What You’ll Learn 🛠️

 Master or view client

-Cross trigger
+Cross Trigger

 Default protocol for connection:

-VNC (ultra VNC) - Default password - by default, the password is set to a but for better security Dewesoft allows you to change the password.
+VNC (UltraVNC) – The default password is set to a, but for better security, Dewesoft allows you to change it.

 Events